99designs/gqlgen/docs/content/getting-started.md

 go mod tidy
 ```

 If you want to specify a particular version of gqlgen, you can use `go get`.
-For example
+For example, to use v0.14.0 of gqlgen
 ```shell
 go get -d github.com/99designs/gqlgen@v0.14.0
 ```